 Not only is fish like salmon, mackerel, and sardines delicious (for me, at least!), but they also all contain high amounts of omega-3 fatty acids, which are key in keeping skin firm, strong, and moisturized.
 Being deficient in omega-3 fats can actually cause dry, flaky skin and lips.
 Not exactly the youthful look we are trying to achieve.

 Omega-3 fatty acids are known to reduce inflammation, which can cause redness and acne.
 They also help protect your skin from the sun’s harmful UV rays.
 Fatty fish is also a good source of vitamin E, which is an important antioxidant for your skin.
 Other good sources of vitamin E include sunflower seeds and avocados.
 So when you’re filling your grocery cart, remember to include these foods with healthy omega-3s, for the sake of your skin.

-Fruits and vegetables contain high amounts of vitamin C and vitamin A. Both are well known for their role in maintaining the cell membrane of the skin tissue, and provide protective properties from environmental factors like sun damage and pollutants.
+Fruits and vegetables contain high amounts of vitamin C and vitamin A. Both are well known for their role in maintaining the cell membrane of the skin tissue and provide protective properties from environmental factors like sun damage and pollutants.

 Both vitamins also help in the production of collagen, making these two nutrients vital for healthy skin.
 One of the best sources of both vitamins is red or yellow peppers.
 Just one cup provides 92% of the RDA for Vitamin A and 317% of your daily amount of Vitamin C. You can add them to stir-fries, salads, omelets, or just eat them raw with hummus for a healthy mid-day snack.